Cue Card Sample

 [Written by - Lucy Marris (2016): Careers Adviser (UK), TEFL teacher (Vietnam)]

-Sydney Opera House is the World Heritage Site and a renowned building in Australia.
+Sydney Opera House is a World Heritage Site, and a renowned building in Australia.
 I am glad that I got the chance to describe this famous building in my country, Australia.
 The building is also a wonder for the country.

 The building is known for several reasons.
 Firstly, this is an important landmark for Australia that has been representing the country for years.
 The venue is mostly known for holding theatrical performances on its inside space.
 There are two large space and some smaller spaces inside the venue.
 One of the larger spaces is occupied by a concert hall inside the building.
 The seating arrangements inside the halls are done technically and the seats rise from the lower to the higher position so that the audiences could enjoy the shows and performances clearly.
 Sydney Opera House is also known for the Joan Sutherland Theatre, Drama Theatre, a Playhouse, a studio with 280 permanent seats, multipurpose venue for arranging parties, conferences and for arranging other functions and the recording studio.